bnarum/NHHBeamerTemplate/README.md

 ## Usage

 Load the theme using `\usetheme{nhh}` in the preamble.
 See details installation instructions below.
 Additional outer themes can be used by also loading `\useoutertheme{miniframes}`, for example.
 For supporting pages, like title, final page and section titles, it is adviced to use the provided commands below to consistency in some design effects.

+See `nhh-example.tex` for a template to get started.

 ### Extra commands